Tricolored heron

 The tricolored heron (Egretta tricolor), formerly known as the Louisiana heron, is a small species of heron native to coastal parts of the Americas.
-The species is more solitary than other species of heron in the Americas and eats a diet constiting mostly of small fish.
+The species is more solitary than other species of heron in the Americas and eats a diet consisting mostly of small fish.

 Habitat, breeding, and distribution

 Tricolored herons breed in swamps and other coastal habitats and nests in colonies, often with other herons, usually on platforms of sticks in trees or shrubs.
 In each clutch, three to seven eggs are typically laid.
 The tricolored heron is the second most coastal heron in the United States.